-Table 2, General Fund Revenue and Transfer In FY 2023 Mid-Year vs FY 2022 Mid-Year Comparison, on the next page, shows FY 2023 General Fund Revenues through the first six months of the current fiscal year and compares the year-to-date revenues received to the first six months of FY 2023.
+Table 2, General Fund Revenue and Transfer In FY 2023 Mid-Year vs FY 2022 Mid-Year Comparison, below shows FY 2023 General Fund Revenues through the first six months of the current fiscal year and compares the year-to-date revenues received to the first six months of FY 2023.
 A detailed analysis of the comparison between the fiscal years for the major revenue sources follows.

-Table 2, General Fund Revenue and Transfer In FY 2023 Mid-Year vs FY 2022 Mid-YearComparison
+Table 2, General Fund Revenue and Transfer In FY 2023 Mid-Year vs FY 2022 Mid-Year Comparison